 Relationship separation and divorce are among the toughest life experiences people can face.
 Losing a relationship is a very painful experience, even if the relationship is not a good one.
 Many find that they may not be sad about losing an unloving, unkind spouse.
 They are sadder about losing what could have been or what was planned.
 I felt that way.
 I lost the huge family attached to my spouse.
 I lost the dream of being a stay at home mom (I’ve since retracted that dream after a moment with it).
 I also lost the dream of an intact, loving family unit.
 I was now going to be “one of those people” who would cry over not having their children at Christmas or Easter.
 Unfathomable.
 That was the worst blow of all.

 These feelings can lead to practical difficulties such as loss of appetite, trouble sleeping, difficulties at work and social withdrawal.
-While these are painful and distressing, these feeling are normal and with time, their impact will lessen.
+While these are painful and distressing, these feeling are normal and with time and coping during divorce, their impact will lessen.

 1. I had 6 girl friends on speed dial, and I’d call them all repeatedly.
 I had 6 because at the time that was the number of close friends I had.
 I didn’t want to wear any one of them down with my crying, sobbing, grief, and anger.
 I would call one and talk for a while (and cry for a while) and then call another.
 This was invaluable.